JonnySB/sorting-visualiser/README.md

 ## Sorting Algorithm Mechanics - how does it work?:

-When a particular sorting method is selected, the associated algorithm is run behind the scenes and used to build an animations array.
+When a particular sorting method is selected, the associated algorithm is run behind the scenes and is used to build an animations array.
 The animations array (a series of operations) is then used to trigger DOM manipulation events that show the sorting algorithm in action.
 These events are nested within setTimeout bocks - set with increasing delays - which provide the impression